Urban Outfitters (URBN)

 Number of Stores

-Urban Outfitters opened new stores quickly over the last two years, averaging 2.2% annual growth, faster than the broader consumer retail sector.
+Over the last two years, Urban Outfitters opened new stores quickly, averaging 2.9% annual growth.
+This was faster than the broader consumer retail sector.

 When a retailer opens new stores, it usually means it’s investing for growth because demand is greater than supply, especially in areas where consumers may not have a store within reasonable driving distance.